Confidence Counselling & Self-Esteem Counselling London

 - We don't know what we want in our life

-Our feelings of inadequacy, insecurity may go way back in our lives (see also Our First Relationship - Early Connections & Bonding Patterns).
-The counselling for inadequacy, insecurity can be a space to explore our up and down emotions, whether these experiences are valid, irrational and how to overcome insecurity, alongside being in touch with our intrinsic self worth, pride.
+Our feelings of inadequacy, insecurity, not feeling good enough, may go way back in our lives (see also Our First Relationship - Early Connections & Bonding Patterns) and we may have become dependent on needing validation, approval, affirmation, reassurance, confirmation, permission, recognition, appreciation, praise, attention, adoration, admiration, adulation, acceptance from others (see also Self-Concept - The Images We Project To The World & Who We Are).
+Others may carry guilt, shame.
+The counselling for insecurity, inadequacy can be a space to explore any emotional neediness, our up and down emotions, whether these experiences are valid, irrational and how to overcome insecurity, feel more secure in our body alongside being in touch with our intrinsic self worth, pride.
+Yet some insecurities may not need to be "fixed", just owned, embraced as part of our strong vulnerability (e.g. that we have certain dependency needs) - showing how we are, rather than would like to be.

-Fear Of Conflict Uncomfortable inside, we may not want to get upset or upset others (or ourself).
+Fear Of Conflict, Fear Of Confrontation Uncomfortable inside, we may not want to get upset or upset others.
 We may still believe that if people argue or have conflict, that there is something wrong with the relationship.
 Yet even in good relationships there are different expectations, conflicts, disagreements & discussions.
 Conflict can also provide opportunities for issues to be aired, differences to be resolved, accepted and for us to learn something.
 Being afraid of confrontation, conflict, can hold us back.
 Whenever there is a potential for change, there can be internal conflict (within us) and external conflict (between us & others), and the confidence therapy or self-esteem counselling can look at what happens inside us, our options, actions & free will.
 Being different to others, having our own needs, can bring about conflict, disagreements & at times confrontation.
 Being liked may become more important than valuing ourself and saying what we want, how we feel.
-We may have tried to avoid confrontation at all costs - even to the cost of our self (for example we may try to overly please people or fix things, develop a codependent relationship), however sometimes disagreement or conflict are inevitable (see also Having A Healthy Fight In The Relationship Or Marriage).
+We may have tried to avoid confrontation at all costs - even to the cost of our self (for example we may try to overly please people or fix things, develop a codependent relationship), however sometimes disagreement or conflict are inevitable and this can prevent the relationship becoming stale, apathetic, stuck, stagnated (see also Having A Healthy Fight In The Relationship Or Marriage).
 How conflict is managed & our approach to others may be of importance.
 Often our fear of confrontation, and what it may lead to, can be out of proportion, as we imagine possible scenarios.
-Procrastinating, avoiding conflict, we may fear disagreements, others anger or our own.
+Procrastinating, avoiding conflict, we may fear disagreements, others anger or our own, which may lead us to agreeing to things we actually don't - hiding speaking our truth.
 Our need for validation, approval, affirmation, reassurance, confirmation, permission, recognition, appreciation, praise, attention, adoration, admiration, acceptance may get in the way of saying what we really need to say.
 Lonely inside, not knowing how to be, we may fear or try to avoid any conflict, confrontation.
 Where there is conflict, being strong, resilient, with our own healthy boundaries for protection can support us.
-Afraid of conflict or confrontation, being assertive in our own way may be our challenge, as may not feeling like a victim, by taking full responsibility for conflict, empowering ourself - by seeing what we are doing that is not for our highest good and are able to change this, so we need not worry for others' part in the conflict.
+Afraid of conflict, confrontation, being assertive in our own way may be our challenge, as may not feeling like a victim, by taking full responsibility for conflict, empowering ourself - by seeing what we are doing that is not for our highest good and are able to change this, so we need not worry for others' part in the conflict.
 (See also Conflict In The Relationship Or Marriage)

 - Avoidant Some of us may prefer to avoid conflict no matter what, leaving others to have difficult conversations, go along with whatever is decided, yet inside feel powerless or angry.
 This avoidance style can sometimes be appropriate if the issue is unimportant, unwinnable or someone else is in a better position to address the situation.
 It can also help us avoid getting upset, having stressful situations.
-However once we continue to avoid conflict, small issues build up and we can also be seen as a pushover.
+However, once we continue to avoid conflict, small issues build up and we can also be seen as a pushover.
+(See also Insecure Attachment - Avoidant Style Of Attachment/Relating (Becomes Dismissing Style Of Relating As An Adult))

-- Accommodating Addressing the needs & concerns of others, putting our own behind theirs, can be useful when the issue is more important to others than us, or for the sake of the bigger picture.
-We may however expect others to also concede or reciprocate (often getting frustrated when they don't, leaving us feeling disrespected).
+- Accommodating Addressing the needs & concerns of others, putting our own ones behind theirs, can be useful when the issue is more important to others than us, or for the sake of the bigger picture.
+We may however expect others to also concede or reciprocate (often getting frustrated when they don't, leaving us feeling disrespected) - see also The Peacemaker, Justice Seeker, Pacifier, Mediator.

 - Collaborating We may have a style, which tries to meet the needs of everyone, that acceptable options can be found.
 This can help us when bringing together different viewpoints, or there is a history of conflict, a situation is too complex for a simple solution & a desire to find a resolution becomes paramount.
 However, if there is a power imbalance, especially without the presence of a third party, this style may become ineffective.